Who's Behind Listverse?

 Out of all the suspects on this list, Earl Van Best Jr. has the closest facial features when compared to the sketch of the Zodiac Killer.
 Gary L. Stewart, Best’s biological son, raised the subject with police and claimed that his father was the famous murderer.

 Stewart wrote the book The Most Dangerous Animal Of All about his theories.
 He hoped that it would bring closure to the victims’ families.
-Stewart had gone on a hunt to find as much information as he could about his father’s connection to the killer.
+Stewart had gone on a hunt to find as much information as possible about his father’s connection to the killer.
 He started by looking at one of the cryptograms sent by the Zodiac Killer to the San Francisco Examiner.

 Stewart found the words “EV,” “Best,” and “Jr.” He claimed that this type of coincidence was impossible and it made him want to dig even deeper.
 He also reported that his father’s fingerprints matched those found at several crime scenes because both the Zodiac and his father had a diagonal scar.